wibidei/prueba-onlinebuyer/wp-content/plugins/add-to-any/README.txt

 Regardless of circumstances for passing W3C tests, the plugin will always output semantically valid and robot-readable code, so publishers do not have to worry about search engine crawler errors due to invalid code.
 Both <a href="https://en.wikipedia.org/wiki/Web_standards">web standards</a> and <a href="https://en.wikipedia.org/wiki/Cross-browser">cross-browser</a> compatibility are taken seriously.

+= How can I load the buttons after content insertion with AJAX and infinite scroll? =

+Fire the standard `post-load` event to have the plugin initiate AddToAny buttons:
+`jQuery( 'body' ).trigger( 'post-load' );`

+A few prerequisites:

+ * The request has an `HTTP_X_REQUESTED_WITH` header set to `xmlhttprequest`
+ * `jQuery` available
+ * AddToAny `<script>` blocks in the response need to execute, so don't use jQuery's `load` method *with a selector expression*.
+Selector expression usage with that method will cause `<script>` blocks in the response <a href="https://api.jquery.com/load/#script-execution">to be stripped out</a>

 = Why does the menu appear behind embedded objects (like Flash)? =

 Please read <a href="https://www.addtoany.com/buttons/customize/show_over_embeds">this document</a> for an explanation and possible fix.
 For WordPress, an easier fix is to have the plugin <a href="https://www.addtoany.com/buttons/customize/wordpress/hide_embeds">hide intersecting embedded objects</a>.

-= For a WordPress Multisite Network (MS), how can I set the plugin as a "Must-Use" plugin to automatically execute for all blogs? =
+= How can I set the plugin as a "Must-Use" plugin that is autoloaded and activated for all sites? =

-Upload the plugin directory (including all files and directories within) to the `/wp-content/mu-plugins/` folder, then move the `add-to-any.php` file from the plugin directory to the mu-plugins folder so that it can auto-execute.
+Upload (or move) the `add-to-any` plugin directory into the `/wp-content/mu-plugins/` directory.
+Then create a proxy PHP loader file (such as `load.php`) in your `mu-plugins` directory, for example:
+`<?php require WPMU_PLUGIN_DIR . '/add-to-any/add-to-any.php';`

 == Screenshots ==

-1. Vector sharing buttons (SVG icons) are pixel-perfect on Retina and high-PPI dispays
+1. AddToAny vector share buttons (SVG icons) are pixel-perfect on Retina and high-PPI dispays
 2. Traditional Share/Save button features Facebook, Twitter, and a generic share icon
 3. Mini share menu that drops down when visitors use the universal share button
 4. Full universal share menu modal that includes all services